MiddletonCommunityVoice/services-list/content/community-centres/jumbo.md

 ---
-title: Jumbo
+title: Jumbo Comunity Centre and Library
 draft: false
 areas:
 - Middleton
 contact:
   addresses:
-  - also known as the Junctionphone:
+  - also known as the Junction
+  Phone:
   - 0161 643 3036
   web_addresses:
   - Not known